Northern Lights in Manitoba

 Manitoba is known for its spectacle of northern lights that draws travellers from around the world.
 Experience the breathtaking sight of the dancing aurora borealis and be left spellbound as nature puts on its very own light show.

 While peak viewing times for the aurora borealis are between January and March across Manitoba, the lights are visible for up to 300 nights of the year in Manitoba's northern region.
 Whether you choose to view the northern lights from the warmth of a Tundra Buggy, a cozy viewing lounge, or a heated dome, you’ll be treated to the show of a lifetime.

-Located directly below the aurora oval - where shooting particles from the sun collide with the Earth's atmosphere - Churchill is considered one of the top three spots on the planet for observing this otherworldly phenomenon.
+Located directly below the aurora oval - where shooting particles from the sun collide with the Earth's atmosphere - Churchill is considered one of the top three spots on the planet for northern lights viewing.

 Book an overnight adventure tour that offers sky-gazing access from the deck of a heated tundra vehicle, take in the show from the comfort of a cozy aurora dome or watch from the covered viewing lounge and open-air deck of the Churchill Northern Studies Centre.